PLENTY OF SPACE

-NWhen you make such demands on the breeders you limit yourself quite sharply, but that is fine with us.
-We are happy with the size of our operation today and do not want to be much bigger.
+When you make such demands on the breeders you limit yourself quite a lot, but that is fine with us.
+We are happy with the size of our operation today.

 We do not want any large chicken factories.
+We do not want to be much bigger.
 We want to continue to deliver exactly what we do today, the best chicken we know.

 Kristoffer is a young guy with farming in his veins.
 It was his grandfather who once founded the farm and Kristoffer manages it well.
 The farm has been breeding chickens for over twenty years and, in addition to the chickens, has both a machine station and contracting operations.